DirectTrust 101A brief introduction to Direct, Direct Exchange, and DirectTrust, intended for both technical and non-technical audiences.

 Widespread participation in DirectTrust by entities that offer Direct services or provide supporting services will enable providers to easily and securely exchange patient health information using Direct, irrespective of organizational and vendor boundaries, to meet Stage 2 Meaningful Use exchange requirements and overall care coordination needs.”

-In brief, then, DirectTrust is a federally recognized, non-profit policy and governance body that makes it possible for
+In brief, then, DirectTrust is a federally recognized, non-profit policy and governance body that makes it possible for Direct exchange to operate smoothly and reliably, giving Direct users much-needed confidence in their exchange partners’ privacy and security practices.

 Why is Direct important?